 Stage 6 – AT this stage, only baby-fine hairs on top remains and moves down to an area level with the top of ears.
 Basically, this is the hair's very last chance at survival.

-Stage 7 – This is the last stage when hair on most of head has finally died.
+Stage 7 – This is the last stage when the hair on most of the head has finally died.
 One has left with no more baby-fine hairs; all follicles have shrunken and disappeared completely, leaving only slick, shiny, smooth skin.

-Interpreting Hamilton-Norwood Scale
+Interpreting Norwood Hamilton Scale

 With the above-given info now you are very clear to give your hair loss an accurate number and hair transplant cost.
 Let’s understand what these numbers mean.
 If not you are a number 7, your hair is still alive.
 It can still be saved.

 If you are anyone from stages 1 to 6 will have the best results using a usual, holistic approach by consulting hair treatment experts to solve the actual health problems which led to hair loss and after stopping it you can take the help of hair transplant for restore the hair on your bald area.
 Well, do not worry if you are at stage 7, because for you there is the most effective and successful treatment available for you that is hair transplantation.